Cooked fruit with spices is a light, delicious meal or dessert that may be especially appealing during the cooler months.

 A good pacifier for both Vata and Pitta with its cooling influence and sweet taste, pears are on our list of favorite fruits.
-Ginger and cinnamon nourish digestion and cardamom has a tridoshic influence, you can see why we favor it for its balancing properties.
-Serve poached pears at breakfast or for an after dinner dessert.
-Either way, it's sure to be a family favorite!
+Ginger, cinnamon and cardamom are warming spices that aid digestion.
+Also quite versatile, you can swap other spices, use apples, or any other seasonal fruit!

 - 2 to 3 ripe organic pears

 - 2 tablespoons of organic brown sugar (or less, to taste)

 - 1 cinnamon stick

 - Optional — 2 tablespoons of organic raisins

 - Peel and cut the pears into quarters or smaller.